ibm-cloudintegration/CP4I-PoT-Public/APIC-labs-v12/AsyncAPI/Readme.md

 Click on the FLIGHT.LANDINGS to look at the options for the topic.
 Here you will see that it has been published to the Event Gateway.

-Please be informed that the FLIGHT.LANDINGS Topic from the Kafka Platform (Event Streams or Confluent or Other Kafka providers) is preconfigured within EEM, and an application is consistently generating events into this Topic at regular intervals.
+Please be informed that the FLIGHT.LANDINGS Topic from the Kafka Platform (Confluent or Other Kafka providers) is preconfigured within EEM, and an application is consistently generating flight landing events into this Topic at regular intervals.

 ![](./images/image12.png)